sayounan/Hackathons/README.md

 # Logic Analysis
 - **Dependencies/Auxiliaries:** [Example Code](/example.py), [Challenge](/chall.py), & [Solution](/chall_edited.py)
-- **Prompt:** [Challenge](/chall.py) takes user input for a potential flag, generated the flag based on 32 XOR conditions, compares the guess with the generated flag, confirms or denies a match between the two.
+- **Prompt:** [Challenge](/chall.py) takes user input for a potential flag, generates the flag based on 32 XOR conditions, compares the guess with the generated flag, confirms or denies a match between the two.
 Find the flag.

 #### [Example Code](/example.py)
 - **Description:** Example python code containing the library that performs the logic.